-The radiological analyses of samples collected around the SRB facility site were performed using appropriate and validated analytical methods.
+The radiological analyses of samples collected around the SRB facility were performed using appropriate and validated analytical methods.

-The measured radioactivity in water is 800 times lower than the Ontario standards and Health Canada guidelines' screening level, indicating that the Muskrat River and the Ottawa River are at safe levels to drink.
+The measured radioactivity in water is below the MDC, indicating that the Muskrat River and the Ottawa River are at safe levels to drink.